CodedByReza/BLang/README.md

 BLang is written entirely in **C#** and is designed to be simple, readable, and fun to experiment with.

+🛠 Future Plans
+- Arrays / lists
+- Error system with line numbers
+- Standard library (math, file I/O, strings)
+- A REPL (boss> interactive mode)
+- Module system (import)
+- Compiler backend (possibly LLVM or C output)
+- Packaging system
+- Embeddable scripting for game engines

+🏗 Goal
+- BLang is a personal experiment that evolved into a real scripting language.
+- Its purpose is to:
+- help explore compiler & language design
+- serve as a scripting engine for tools or games
+- evolve into a clean, fast, modern lightweight language

+🧑‍💻 Author
+Created by Reza, 2025
+A passion project exploring compilers, scripting languages, and system design.

+⭐ Contribute
+Feel free to fork, submit issues, or open pull requests!
+Ideas, improvements, and contributions are always welcome.

+📜 License
+MIT License — free to use, modify, and distribute.

 ---

 ## ✨ Features